-Each middle school receives support from an academic facilitator who works with students and teachers to develop rigorous, accelerated, complex curriculum and appropriate instructional practices in math and language arts.
-High-performing middle school students are evaluated annually for instructional placement in language arts and math courses.
+Each middle school receives support from an academic facilitator who works with students and teachers to develop rigorous, accelerated, complex curriculum and appropriate instructional practices in math and literacy.
+High-performing middle school students are evaluated annually for instructional placement in literacy and math courses.